-Mount Abu was formerly known as Arbudaanchal and then ‘Abu’ was taken from the name and was combined with Mount, which resulted in Mount Abu.
+Mount Abu was formerly known as Arbudaanchal.
+Then later, Abu was taken from the old name and was combined with Mount, which resulted in Mount Abu.

-Dilwara Temples.
-The Dilwara Temples are located at a distance of around 3 km from Mt.
+1. Dilwara Temples.
+These are located at a distance of around 3 km from Mt.
 Abu.
-Built by Vastupal and Tejpal between the 11th and 13th centuries AD this place is surrounded by lush greenery and is located on a height above the surrounding areas.
-The temples are visited by the Jain devotees from across the country.
+Built by Vastupal and Tejpal between the 11th and 13th century AD, this place is surrounded by lush greenery.
+Located at a great height above the surrounding areas, the temples are visited by the Jain devotees from across the country.

-Explore Achalgarh Village.
-The Achalgarh village is one of the most picturesque villages situated in Mt.
+5. Achalgarh Village.
+It is one of the most picturesque villages situated in Mt.
 Abu.
 This place is famous for some places like Achalgarh Fort and the Achleshwar temple.
-Moreover, this place is also situated at the very top of the mountain peak, which makes it a must-visit spot to reach for adventure travelers.
+Moreover, this place is also situated at the very top of the mountain peak, which makes it a must-visit spot to reach for adventure travellers.

-If in Mount Abu one must taste the following local dishes: Daal Batti Churma, Laal Maas, Gatte ki Khichdi, Mohan Maas, Ghevar, Bajre ki Roti, Pyaz ki Kachori, Ker Sangri, and Moong Dal Halwa.
+If in Mount Abu, one must taste the following local dishes: Daal Batti Churma, Laal Maas, Gatte ki Khichdi, Mohan Maas, Ghevar, Bajre ki Roti, Pyaz ki Kachori, Ker Sangri, and Moong Dal Halwa.

 By Air.
-Traveling to Mt.Abu via Udaipur airport would be quite convenient for you as there are direct daily flights from Delhi and Mumbai to Udaipur.
-From the airport, one is required to cover another 180kms to reach Mount Abu via taxi or a bus.
+Travelling to Mount Abu via Udaipur Airport would be quite convenient for you as there are direct daily flights from Delhi and Mumbai to Udaipur.
+From the airport, one is required to cover another 180 km to reach Mount Abu via taxi or a bus.

 By Train.
-The overall connectivity via rail network is quite good.
-So, if you are planning to visit Mt.Abu via train then you may get down at the Abu Road Railway Station.
-From the station, you have to cover approx. 30km to reach Mount Abu for which you may either hire a taxi or get on a local bus.
+The overall connectivity via the rail network is quite good.
+So, if you are planning to visit Mount Abu via train, then you may get down at the Abu Road Railway Station.
+From the station, you have to cover approx. 30 km to reach Mount Abu for which you may either hire a taxi or get on a local bus.